edisedis777/HexHive/README.md

 - Resize your browser window to see how the animation adjusts dynamically to different dimensions.

 ### Customization
-Want to tweak the animation?
+Want to hack the animation?
 Open script.js and play with the following settings:

 **count: Adjust the number of particles (e.g., increase to 30 for a denser swarm).
 **particleSize: Change the size of the hexagons.